aimhigherweb/iec_website/content/blog/fourth-year-flinders-university-optometry.md

 ![](/uploads/melina.jpg)

 My name is Melina and I am an optometry student in my fourth year of study at Flinders University.
-I have recently begun the placement phase of the degree, and was lucky enough spend six weeks at Innovative Eye Care at Woodville.
+I have recently begun the placement phase of the degree, and was lucky enough spend six weeks at Innovative Eye Care at Henley Beach.
 It is fantastic to have such a specialised practice as a placement partner with Flinders, allowing students to learn and experience through hands on work with patients.

 This has been a great opportunity for me and during my time here I have been exposed to a wide variety of eye problems and, perhaps more importantly, their solutions.
 I have come to better understand the importance of early management of [dry eyes](/what-we-do/dry-eye-disease) and [blepharitis](/what-we-do/blepharitis), a frequent cause of ocular discomfort particularly in the older population.
 On the other end of the spectrum, [children’s vision](/what-we-do/childrens-vision) and early detection of visual problems is something that I have found particularly interesting and instructive.